LittleWalter/up/README.md

 $ bats up_test.bats # Test the `up` function
 $ bats up-completion_test.bats # Test the `_up` function for Bash completions
 ```

-## 🤝 Contributing

-Contributions and suggestions are welcome!

-If you’d like to contribute:
-1. Fork the repository.
-2. Make your changes in a feature branch.
-3. Open a pull request with your proposed changes.

-For major changes, please open an issue to discuss what you’d like to improve.

-Before submitting a pull request, please:
-- Run the tests with `bats` to ensure everything works as expected.